-Choreographers who have created roles especially for Mr. McKie include Wayne McGregor, Marco Goecke, Mauro Bigonzetti, Christian Spuck, Kevin O'Day and Douglas Lee.
-Mr. McKie has also worked with John Neumeier and the late Glen Tetley.
-Most recently, he was a guest artist with Bolshoi Ballet, Tokyo Ballet, Universal Ballet and Ballet de Chile.
-He is also the first and only Canadian to dance with Paris Opéra Ballet.
-“Of all of today's dance stars, McKie is one of the very brightest” hailed Danse Magazine, Paris.
+Mr. McKie is also an acclaimed guest dancer with the Paris Opéra Ballet, Bolshoi Ballet, Tokyo Ballet, Universal Ballet and Ballet de Chile and continually performs in a variety of ballet galas and festivals around the world.
+Numerous in-demand choreographers who have created roles especially for him include Wayne McGregor, Marco Goecke, Mauro Bigonzetti, Christian Spuck, Kevin O'Day, Demis Volpi, Louis Stiens and Douglas Lee.
+Mr. McKie has also worked with legendary dance-makers John Neumeier, William Forsythe and the late Glen Tetley.
+“Of all of today's international dance stars, McKie is one of the very brightest” hailed Danse Magazine, Paris.

-Mr. McKie is the winner of the prestigious ApuliArte prize for achievement in dance and German TANZ Magazine named him one of the Dancers of the Year 2013.
-He also won critics choice nominations for best dancer in Dance Europe magazine for his portrayals of Albrecht in Giselle and Lensky and Onegin in Onegin and the lead role in Paquita.
+In 2012, Mr. McKie won Italy's prestigious ApuliArte prize for achievement in dance after dancing in Rudolf Nureyev's The Sleeping Beauty and John Cranko's Onegin.
+German TANZ Magazine named him one of its International Dancers of the Year in 2013 and again in 2014.
+He also won critics choice nominations for best dancer in Dance Europe magazine, London for his portrayals of Albrecht in Giselle, Onegin and Lensky in Onegin and the lead role in Paquita.

 Mr. McKie is a photographer, choreographer and a guest writer for Dance Magazine US and Japan.
 He is also a member of the Dance Media's international advisory board.